ripper7375/trading-alerts-saas-v7/docs/policies/07-dlocal-integration-rules.md

     trigger: 'User has >1 active subscription',
     escalate: true,
     reason: 'Should not be possible, data integrity issue',
-    action: 'Ask human: Which subscription to keep active?'
+    action: 'Ask human: Which subscription to keep active?', },
-  }
 } as const;
 ```